Van der Waerden test

 Named after the Dutch mathematician Bartel Leendert van der Waerden, the Van der Waerden test is a statistical test that k population distribution functions are equal.
-The Van der Waerden test converts the ranks from a standard Kruskal-Wallis one-way analysis of variance to quantiles of the standard normal distribution (details given below).
+The Van der Waerden test converts the ranks from a standard Kruskal-Wallis test to quantiles of the standard normal distribution (details given below).
 These are called normal scores and the test is computed from these normal scores.

 The k population version of the test is an extension of the test for two populations published by Van der Waerden (1952,1953).

 Background

 Analysis of Variance (ANOVA) is a data analysis technique for examining the significance of the factors (independent variables) in a multi-factor model.
 The one factor model can be thought of as a generalization of the two sample t-test.
 That is, the two sample t-test is a test of the hypothesis that two population means are equal.
 The one factor ANOVA tests the hypothesis that k population means are equal.
 The standard ANOVA assumes that the errors (i.e., residuals) are normally distributed.
 If this normality assumption is not valid, an alternative is to use a non-parametric test.